karmaniverous/aws-api-template/README.md

-# aws-api

-This is the VeteranCrowd Amazon Web Services (AWS) API.
+This template produces a secure Amazon Web Services (AWS) API using the [Serverless Framework](https://www.serverless.com/).

+The API is secured by a Cognito User Pool and features both public and secure endpoints.
+It is intended to hook into AWS CodePipeline to support automated builds when commmits are made to the `dev`, `test`, and `main` branches.
+See [DevOps](#devops) below for more info.

+This template is supported by live APIs as described below, and is intended to integrate with my [Next.js Template](https://github.com/karmaniverous/template-nextjs) on the front end.
+See that template for examples (and a live demo) of hooking into this API.

+> Because this template in intended to hook into live examples, my domain (`karmanivero.us`) is referenced all over it.
+Obviously, replace this with references to your own domain when you clone the template!

 # Setting Up Your Dev Environment

-All developers MUST use the Visual Studio Code IDE in order to leverage relevant extensions.
+Use the [Visual Studio Code](https://code.visualstudio.com/) IDE in order to leverage relevant extensions.

 These instructions are written from the perspective of the Windows OS.
 If you are a Mac user, you may need to make some adjustments.